Rigidity and Flexibility of Isometric Extensions: Introduction

-for $1\leq i,j\leq n$, where $g= g_{ij} dx^{i}dx^{j}$ using summation over repeated indices.
-Since $g$ is symmetric, \eqref{e:isometric} is a system of $n_*= \frac{n(n+1)}{2}$ equations.
-Classical results in differential geometry state that sufficiently regular isometric embeddings are often rigid.
-For example, given a metric $g$ with positive Gaussian curvature on the sphere $\mathbb{S}^{2}$, the only\footnote{upto rigid motions} isometric embedding $u:(\mathbb{S}^{2},g) \hookrightarrow \R^{3}$ which is $C^{2}$ is the standard inclusion (cf. \cite{CohnVossen,Herglotz}).
-On the other hand, the celebrated Nash--Kuiper theorem (cf. \cite{Nash54, Kui55,SzLecturenotes}) implies that such spheres can be isometrically embedded into arbitrarily small balls of $\R^{3}$ if one only requires the embedding to be $C^{1}$.
-A natural question is if there exists a threshold regularity which distinguishes these two drastically different behaviours.
+Classical results in differential geometry indicate that \emph{sufficiently regular} global isometric embeddings into Euclidean space with low co-dimension (i.e., $m-n$ is small) are often rigid (i.e., \emph{unique} upto rigid motions).
+Most prominent is the rigidity of the Weyl problem: given a metric $g$ on the sphere $\mathbb{S}^{2}$ with positive Gaussian curvature, isometric embeddings $u:(\mathbb{S}^{2},g) \hookrightarrow \R^{3}$ are rigid in the class $C^{2}$ (cf. \cite{CohnVossen,Herglotz}).
+On the other hand, the celebrated Nash--Kuiper theorem (cf. \cite{Nash54, Kui55}) implies that such spheres can be isometrically embedded into arbitrarily small balls of $\R^{3}$ if one only requires the embedding to be $C^{1}$.
+A natural question is whether there exists a threshold regularity which distinguishes these two drastically different behaviours.